The Best Shotgun Sights

 We all see differently, so choosing a sight that works for you, especially in the right color, can be a process.
 Even with all the categories of shotgun types, there are aftermarket sights available.
 This article is part of our ongoing Guide to Shotgunning.

-What to look for in Quality Shotgun Sights
+What to look for with shotgun sights

-1. Long-Lasting
+1. Easy Installation & Long-Lasting

 Whether you’re putting on a shotgun sight for hunting turkey, to keep by your bedside, or for shooting competitions, you need to be able to trust that your new sight will not fail you in your time of need.
 With iron sights, you don’t have to worry about them failing, but they can fall off or become dislodged if not correctly installed.